 This is the first step in becoming approved to foster or respite with UH4C.
 During this time, you will hear about the vision and mission of UH4C, how we started, and where we are today.
 You will be given information regarding state policies, as well as those policies specific to fostering or respiting with Uniting Hope 4 Children.
 You will not be able to attend any further training with UH4C or begin your home study until you have attended this session.
 This class is offered at our agency, area churches, and local DFCS offices throughout the year.
-You can register by clicking here.
+To attend an information session, contact Laura at email@example.com.

 This paperwork includes your initial application, as well as information for Child Protective Services screenings, Financial Verification, and any Prior Service history of fostering or adopting.
 Your home study cannot begin until we have this paperwork and your background screening is clear.
 Completed paperwork can be returned to our office or emailed to firstname.lastname@example.org.